karmapatel8495/course_registration/README.md

-# Course Registration utility using AWS Aurora and REST API
+# Course Registration utility using AWS Aurora and Microservices

 A sample project to exhibit how to use SpringBoot framework in Java EE to implement microservices architecture.
 It uses Amazon Aurora as the database.